Forgot to Pack Your Garage Stuff for Your Move? Don’t Panic!

 Get More Supplies

 After you’ve pared down your collection, you need to pack quickly.
 Don’t run all over town.
-Get your removalist to lend you some specially made boxes that will be tough enough to handle all those tools and garden equipment.
+Get your removalist to lend you some specially made free moving boxes that will be tough enough to handle all those tools and garden equipment.
 Also, while you’re there, buy some moving supplies, such as:

 - Packing paper